canro91/canro91.github.io/_posts/2019-03-08-ATaleOfAPdfParser.md

 cover-alt: Parsinator, a tale of a pdf parser
 ---

-One day your boss asks you to read a pdf file to extract relevant information to later process it in your main software.
+Imagine one day, your boss asks you to read a pdf file to extract relevant information and build a request for your main API.
 That happened to me.
 My first thought was: "_how in the world am I going to read the text on the pdf file?"_ This is how I built Parsinator.

-Parsinator is a library to turn structured and unstructured text into a header-detail representation.
-With Parsinator, you can create an XML file from a pdf file or an object from a printer spool file.
-I wrote Parsinator to parse invoices into XML files to feed a documents    API on an invoicing system.
+[Parsinator](https://github.com/canro91/parsinator) is a library to turn structured and unstructured text into a header-detail representation.
+With Parsinator, we can create an XML file from a text-based pdf file or a C# object from a printer spool file.

+I wrote Parsinator to parse invoices into XML files and then to call a documents API on an invoicing system.

 ## Requirements

-There I was, a normal day at the office with a new challenge.
+There I was, another day at the office with a new challenge.
 One of our clients couldn't connect to our invoicing software.
 The only input he could provide was a text-based pdf file.
 This was the challenge: **parse a text-based pdf file into an XML file**.

 These were the requirements:

-* You can receive pdf files with any structure.
+* I could receive pdf files with any structure.
 Two clients won't have the same file structure.
-* You will receive not only pdf files but any plain-text file.
+* I will receive not only pdf files but any plain-text file.
-* You will have to build something easy to grasp for your coworkers or your future self to maintain.
+* I needed to build something easy to grasp for my coworkers or future self to maintain.
-* You will have to ship it by the end of the week.
+* I will have to ship it by the end of the week.
 Sounds familiar?

 ## Actual implementation

-To support files with any format, checking every line with regular expressions wasn't a good solution.
-A file with a different format would imply coding the whole thing again.
-Arggg!
+I couldn't use regular expressions on every line of the input text.
+That wasn't a good solution.
+Every new file would imply coding the whole thing again.
+Arrrggg!

-One of my concerns was how to read the text from the pdf file.
-But, after Googling a bit, I found the [iTextSharp pdf library](https://github.com/itext/itextsharp) and a StackOverflow answer to [read a text-based pdf file](https://stackoverflow.com/a/5003230).
+One of my concerns was extracting the text from a pdf file.
+But, after Googling a bit, I found the [iTextSharp library](https://github.com/itext/itextsharp) and a StackOverflow answer to [read a text-based pdf file](https://stackoverflow.com/a/5003230).
 No big deal after all!

 After using iTextSharp, a pdf file was a list of lists of strings, `List<List<string>>`.
 One list per page and one string per line.
 I abstracted this step to support any text, not only pdf files.

 My next concern was how to do the actual parsing.
 I borrowed [Parser combinators](https://en.wikipedia.org/wiki/Parser_combinator) from [Haskell](https://www.haskell.org/) and other functional languages.
-With parsers combinators, I could create small composable functions to extract or discard text at the page or line level.
+I could create small composable functions to extract or discard text at the page or line level.

 ### Skippers

 First, I assumed that a file has some content that spawns from one page to another.
-Imagine an invoice with lots of purchased items that requires a couple of pages to print.
-Also, I assumed that a file has some content on a given page and line.
-For example, the invoice number at the top-right corner of the first page.
+Imagine an invoice with many purchased items that we need  a couple of pages to print it.
+Also, I assumed that a file has some content on a particular page and line.
+For example, the invoice number is at the top-right corner of the first page.

 Second, there were some lines I could ignore.
 For example, the legal notice at the bottom of the last page of an invoice.
-So, I needed to _"skip"_ the first or last lines in a page, all blank lines, everything between two line numbers or two regular expressions.
+I needed to _"skip"_ the first or last lines on a page, all blank lines, and everything between two line numbers or regular expressions.
 To ignore some text, I wrote **skippers**.

-A skipper to ignore the first lines of every page looks like this:
+This is [SkipLineCountFromStart](https://github.com/canro91/Parsinator/blob/master/Parsinator/Skippers/SkipLineCountFromStart.cs), a skipper to ignore the first lines of every page:

 ```csharp
 public class SkipLineCountFromStart : ISkip